civilKaos82/sql-voting-results-retrieving-data-challenge/README.md

 5. What are the first and last names of the female voters who voted for Rep. Marcia Fudge?

-###Release 2 : Advanced queries to expose voter fraud

-The Election Board suspects there's some cheating going on!
-Help them figure out what is going on and if anyone is to blame.

-1. Which Congress member received the most votes?
+6. Which Congress member received the most votes?
 List their name and a count of their votes.
 Who were the people that voted for that politician?
 List their names, gender and party.

-2. How many votes were received by Congress members whose communication grade average was less than 9 (this number can be found in the `grade_current` field)?
+7. How many votes were received by Congress members whose communication grade average was less than 9 (this number can be found in the `grade_current` field)?
 List their name, location, grade since 1996, and the vote count.

-3. What 10 states had the most voters turnout?
+8. What 10 states had the most voters turnout?
 (Does this correspond to the population of those states?)
 List the people that voted in the top state's elections.
 (It will be a big list, and you can use the results from your first query to help simplify this next query.)

-4. List the people that voted more than 2 times?
+9. List the people that voted more than 2 times?
 (It should only be once for their Senator and once for their representative!)
 Ay Caramba!
 We have some serious ballot stuffing!
 Report this to the Election Board!

-5. Did anyone vote for the same politician twice?
+10. Did anyone vote for the same politician twice?
 What was the name of the voter and the politician they voted for?
 Pretty sneaky...

 Paste the text from your `trace` file into the source file along with the schemas of the 3 tables.
 If you want to use this as a future reference, you might also include some on the output of the queries to help remember all this syntax!